bradym05/VoldexCodeTest-Repository/README.md

 -Creates a button object from the GUI module to request upgrades.<br />
 -Animates price of upgrade on change.<br />
 -Indicates purchase success or failure to the player.<br />

+ShipClass:<br />

+-Converts table of ship pieces into a physics assembly with weld constraints.<br />
+-Does not weld parts which are already attached to the assembly.<br />
+-Creates a plane constraint to prevent ships from moving up and down.<br />
+-Creates linear velocity and angular velocity actuators for movement.<br />
+-Mounts and dismounts players to ship via weld constraint creation/deletion.<br />
+-Connects to mount requests from client and validates that requested value is not the set value.<br />
+-Grants player network ownership of the ship for movement when mounted.<br />
+-Revokes network ownership by anchoring the ship when dismounted.<br />

+ShipReplicator:<br />

+-Disables proximity prompt.<br />
+-Gets velocities, Motor6Ds, and trails for animation.<br />

+PlayerShip:<br />

+-Enables proximity prompt.<br />
+-Listens to changes in "Mounted" attribute.<br />
+-Binds movement inputs to ContextActionService when mounted and unbinds on dismount.<br />
+-Tracks movement direction from inputs.<br />
+-Applies movement direction to ship's linear and angular velocity on change.<br />
+-Plays and changes steering animations depending on movement direction.<br />
+-Turns ship wheel to move with animations.<br />

+ShipsClient:<br />

+-Sets up existing and newly created ships.<br />
+-Determines whether to create a ShipReplicator or PlayerShip object for ships.<br />
+-Destroys ship objects when ship is destroying. <br />

 Misc:<br />